ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 - Spell - Spells do what is indicated by their description on resolution, then are put into memory, unlike other cards which resolve to battlefield.
 - Location - When you play a location it goes to the location zone.
 Locations count towards source devotion/requirements while in the location zone (as well as the channel zone).
 Locations have no devotion requirement, the source icons only indicate which sources a location counts as source devotion towards.
 	- The card template may be updated to move the source icons on locations to a different part of the card to make it more clear, but you never have to meet a devotion requirement to play a location.
-- Starting Location - A deck may have two or three starting location cards.
-They begin the game face up in the location zone.
-There is one starting location for each source.
-If you choose to use three starting locations, you begin the game with 1 less energy and +2 potential.
+- Starting Location - A deck can have up to three starting locations.
+You may choose the same starting location more than once.

 Some cards will also have subtypes.
 Substyles do not have any universal rules significance unless otherwise noted.
 Here are some that do matter:
 - Weapon - Weapons can be played on their own or on top of an allied unit already on the battlefield (chosen as a target as you play the weapon card).
 Only one weapon can be on a board space at a time.
 If an allied weapon without a wielder is on the battlefield and an allied unit arrives, the unit arrives equipped to the weapon.
 Weapons have 2 text box sections, the top one describes the abilities of the weapon itself, and the bottom one indicates what abilities and stats are given to any unit equipped with the weapon.
 If a unit equipped with a weapon departs, the weapon stays in battlefield.
 If the weapon departs with the unit still in battlefield, the unit takes damage equal to the health buff on the weapon.